ReCreaZZZ/recreazzz-site/_pages/agenda-en.md

 menuAgenda: Agenda
 menuBlog: Blog

-headerPhrase: "The agenda is still under construction.
-Now we are doing a summerbreak till September please ignore the following table, we can't take it out ;)"
+headerPhrase: "Now we are doing a summerbreak till September, you can find our summer workshops on www.makethings.ch and  please ignore the following table, we somehow can't take it out ;)"

 openDaysTitle: "Open Days"
 day1: "Wednesday 14h - 21h"